tgtakaoka/libasm/README.md

   - NS32032

 - Supported host environment.
-  - Arduino (avr, megaavr, teensy)
+  - Arduino (avr, megaavr, samd, teensy)
-  - PlatformIO (atmelavr, atmelmegaavr, teensy)
+  - PlatformIO (atmelavr, atmelmegaavr, atmelsam, teensy)
   - Linux, macOS (`C++14`: `g++`, `clang++`)

 More information about this library can be found at